estuary/flow/site/docs/guides/create-derivation.md

 ## Prerequisites

+* A Flow account and access to the web app.
+If you don't have an account yet, [go to the web app](https://dashboard.estuary.dev) to register for a free trial.

 * An existing Flow **collection**.
 Typically, you create this through a **capture** in the Flow web application.
 If you need help, see the [guide to create a Data Flow](./create-dataflow.md).